uktrade/iterable-subprocess/README.md

     print(chunk)
 ```

 Ideally [Python's zipfile module](https://docs.python.org/3/library/zipfile.html) would be able to do this without calling into `funzip`.
-However, at the time of writing this does not appear possible.
+However, at the time of writing this does not appear easily possible.